 Trade and other receivables

-The allowance for doubtful accounts above are related to notes and accounts receivable and lease receivables.
+The allowance for doubtful accounts above is related to notes and accounts receivable and lease receivables.

-There was no allowance of doubtful accounts of other receivables as of March 31, 2018 and 2019.
+There was no allowance for doubtful accounts of other receivables as of March 31, 2019 and 2020.

 Other financial assets